camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/available-connectors-overview.md

 - [GraphQL Connector](/components/connectors/protocol/graphql.md) - Execute a [GraphQL](https://graphql.org/) query or mutation from your BPMN process.
 - [REST Connector](/components/connectors/protocol/rest.md) - Make a request to a REST API and use the response in the next steps of your process.
+- [Polling Connector](/components/connectors/protocol/polling.md) - The HTTP Polling Connector polls an endpoint at regular intervals, enabling periodic data fetching as an intermediate step in your BPMN processes.
 - [HTTP Webhook Connector](/components/connectors/protocol/http-webhook.md) - Start a process instance with your custom webhook configuration.

 </TabItem>